great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_an_inferredassetfilesystemdataconnector.rst

-.. _how_to_guides__miscellaneous__how_to_configure_a_inferredassetfilesystemdataconnector:
+.. _how_to_guides__how_to_configure_a_inferredassetfilesystemdataconnector:

 How to configure an ``InferredAssetFilesystemDataConnector``
 ============================================================

 This guide demonstrates how to configure an ``InferredAssetFilesystemDataConnector``, and provides several examples you can use for configuration.

 .. admonition:: Prerequisites: This how-to guide assumes you have already:

   - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
-  - Set up a DataContext
-  - Understand the basics of ExecutionEnvironments
+  - Understand the basics of Datasources
   - Learned how to use ``test_yaml_config``

-Great Expectations provides two ``DataConnector`` classes for connecting to file-system-like data:
+Great Expectations provides two ``DataConnector`` classes for connecting to file-system-like data.
+This includes files on disk, but also things like S3 object stores, etc:

-    - A ``ConfiguredAssetFilesSystemDataconnector`` allows users to have the most fine-tuning, and requires an explicit listing of each DataAsset you want to connect to.
+    - A ``ConfiguredAssetFilesSystemDataconnector`` requires an explicit listing of each DataAsset you want to connect to.
+This allows more fine-tuning, but also requires more setup.
     - An ``InferredAssetFileSystemDataConnector`` infers ``data_asset_name`` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

 ``InferredAssetFileSystemDataConnector`` has fewer options, so it's simpler to set up.
 It’s a good choice if you want to connect to a single ``DataAsset``, or several ``DataAssets`` that all share the same naming convention.
 Since ``InferredAssetFileSystemDataConnector`` will infer the ``data_asset_name`` from the filename or folder, one of your ``group_names`` must be ``data_asset_name``.

-If you're not sure which one to use, please check out :ref:`Which DataConnector should I use? <which_data_connector_should_i_use>`
+If you're not sure which one to use, please check out :ref:`How to choose which DataConnector to use. <which_data_connector_to_use>`

 Set up a Datasource
 -------------------